This post was written by the fabulous Janet of Paper + Spark! So excited to share it with you! Find more from Janet here.

 Pricing formulas – you probably love ‘em or hate ‘em.
-Yes, pricing formulas can be a chore because they seem to box you into setting your prices a certain way.
+Yes, using pricing formulas can be a chore because they seem to box you into setting your prices a certain way.
 Relying on a formula can seem inflexible or overwhelming.
 Plus – numbers.
 Yikes.

 A lot of times you may plug your components into a pricing formula, and the number it spits out seems crazy or unrealistically high.
 So what do you do?
 Throw out the equation and decide to just wing it instead.
 Compare your products to other shops and set your prices accordingly.
 Take a stab in the dark.